mihirsavadi/msav.blog/_pages/about.md

 <div><center><img src="assets\dpbig.jpg" style="border-radius: 50%; width: 50%"></center></div>
 <br/>
 <div markdown="1" style="font-size:18px">
 My name is Mihir.
-I'm a third year undergraduate at Virginia Tech, majoring in Computer Engineering (Digital Design, Digital Signal Processing, Chip-Scale Integration, Machine Learning).
+I'm a fourth-year undergraduate (a.k.a a senior) at Virginia Tech's Bradley School of Electrical and Computer Engineering, where I major in Computer Engineering.
+My academic and career foci are within the realms of Digital Design, Digital Signal Processing, Chip-Scale Integration, and Machine Learning.

 I've recently fallen into the rabbit hole of Digital System Design & Neuromorphic Computing - it is where my current research interests lie.
 I have grown quite fond of playing with digital logic at the lowest levels; I find its combination of simplicity, flexibility, and inherent scalability fascinating and powerful.